 Big request followed by a small request

-Try asking your toddler to do something you are pretty sure he’ll respond no to (even though you’d like him to do it).
+To get your toddler to listen, try asking your toddler to do something you are pretty sure he’ll respond no to (even though you’d like him to do it).
 After he says no, follow up with a smaller request.
 For example, if the end goal is a diaper change, try: “Let’s go to the potty,” followed by, “Okay, then how about a diaper change?”

 Keep a special treat reserved